polkadot-fellows/RFCs/text/0032-minimal-relay.md

 Therefore, migration can take place as follows:

-1. A runtime upgrade will block all calls to the pallet, preventing updates to identity info.
+1. The pallet can be put in a locked state, blocking most calls to the pallet and preventing updates to identity info.
 1. The frozen state will form the genesis of a new system parachain.
-1. A Relay Chain runtime upgrade will allow migrating the deposit to the parachain.
+1. Functions will be added to the pallet that allow migrating the deposit to the parachain.
 The parachain deposit is on the order of 1/100th of the Relay Chain's.
 Therefore, this will result in freeing up Relay State as well as most of each user's reserved balance.
 1. The pallet and any leftover state can be removed from the Relay Chain.

 User interfaces that render Identity information will need to source their data from the new system